celestiaorg/celestia-app/docs/spec/spec.md

 NMTs require the data items they represent to be namespaced, which means that the shares within each row or column of the extended data square must be namespaced before being added to the NMT.
 This is where the [Namespaced MerkleTree Wrapper](https://github.com/celestiaorg/celestia-app/blob/main/pkg/wrapper/nmt_wrapper.go)  comes into play.
 It is a data structure that wraps around the [Namespaced Merkle Tree](https://github.com/celestiaorg/nmt/blob/master/spec/nmt.md) that ensures the proper namespaces are prepended to the shares  before they are added to their respective row or column NMT.
-In this specification, we elaborate on the design and implementation of the Namespace Merkle Tree wrapper.
+In this specification, we elaborate on the design and structure of the Namespace Merkle Tree wrapper.